JonathanStrout/Config/README.md

 This script sets up a complete development environment by:

+- **Smart Git Setup**: Automatically detects existing Windows Git configuration and offers to copy it to WSL, or uses Windows values as defaults
-- Setting up Git with your name and email
+- Setting up Git with your name and email (with intelligent defaults from Windows)
 - Installing and configuring GPG for secure credential storage
-- Installing Git Credential Manager for easier authentication (or using Git for Windows credential manager if available)
+- **Smart Credential Management**: Detects Git for Windows and offers to use Windows credentials in WSL, or installs Linux Git Credential Manager as fallback
 - Setting up Homebrew
 - Installing pyenv for Python version management
 - Installing nvm for Node.js version management